 - 2.12 It is important to understand that the IMAECA tool was designed to be used only to inform the Regional Technical Statements and explicitly not to be used directly in Local Development Plans, Development Management processes and decisions or planning appeal decisions. - 2.13 However, despite this information being available, and being described for each MPA within the original RTSs, the environmental capacity results from the IMAECA study had no influence at all on setting the apportionment figures within those reports.
 That may partially have been due to concerns about not prejudging matters that should properly fall to be dealt with through the Local Development Plan process.
 This certainly applies to any site-specific judgements but, at a more strategic level, there is both scope and wide support for environmental capacity data to inform and potentially influence the bigger picture. - 2.14 The consideration of Environmental Capacity at this strategic level deliberately avoids the direct use of more detailed 'primary' environmental information such as the locations of individual designations (other than National Parks and AONBs).
-Once again, this is to avoid being site-specific and to avoid prejudging issues which need to be addressed in more detail through LDP and Development Management processes at a local level.
+Once again, this is to avoid being site-specific and to avoid prejudging issues which need to be addressed in more detail through LDP and Development Management processes at a local level - either within individual local authorities and/or through joint working between neighbouring authorities.
+Joint consideration of the relationship between mineral resources and environmental designations on a subregional basis would potentially allow more detailed consideration to be given to these important issues at a spatial scale which extends beyond the boundaries of an individual local authority.
+This could tie-in well with the Area-Based Natural Resource Management Approach being promoted by Natural Resources Wales.
+National Parks and Areas of Outstanding Natural Beauty (AONBs) are treated differently, in the RTS, to other national designations.
+This because MTAN 1 specifically notes (at paragraph 49) that landbanks do not need to be maintained in these areas, and (at paragraph 53) that the RAWPs should take into account the need to protect these areas from extraction.
+This is in line with the Minerals Planning Policy Wales, which states that mineral extraction should not take place in National Parks and AONBs, save in exceptional circumstances.